N315-samhigg/HW5-booknook/README.md

 ## WHAT NEEDS DONE:

 ### Responsiveness -

 readMore.html, and cart.html

 - to make cart.html more responsive, edit model.js:71

-readMe needs content, content will be filled into three different divs and made visible/invisible depending which button user hits
+readMore needs content, content will be filled into three different divs and made visible/invisible depending which button user hits